schauveau/sydpower-mqtt/README.md

 The command line syntax is

 ```
-python3 GLOBAL-OPTIONS...] sydpower-mqtt.py [COMMAND] [COMMAND-OPTIONS...]
+python3 [GLOBAL-OPTIONS...] sydpower-mqtt.py [COMMAND] [COMMAND-OPTIONS...]
 ```

-- Use `-h` or `--help` before the command to get global help.
+- Use `-h` or `--help` before the COMMAND to get global help.
-- Use `-h` or `--help` after the command to get help about that command.
+- Use `-h` or `--help` after the COMMAND to get help about that specific command.

 As of May 12th 2025, the following commands are implemented:
-  - `monitor` : Display all MQTT messages and when possible, MODBUS messages are partially decoded.
+  - `monitor` : Display all MODBUS-MQTT messages with partial decoding (when possible).
   - `trace` : Trace changes to input and holding registers.
   - `help` : Display additional help
     - register names
     - interpretation of status bits
     - ...

+## MQTT-MODBUS protocol

+All known informatons about the MQTT-MODBUS protocol use by Sydpower can be found in [MQTT-MODBUS.md](MQTT-MODBUS.md)